Linuexone/Tutorial-Flaskr/README.md

 Tutorial-Flaskr
 ===============
-With Tutorial-Flaskr you can login with a user and send/share Text Messages with titel into the page
+With Tutorial-Flaskr you can login with a user and send/share Text Messages with titel on the page

 # What is Flask?